githubschool/studious-fortnight/README.md

 # studious-fortnight
-A project to practice Git and GitHub
+A project to practice Git and GitHub!!!